Pontiac Grand Am: 1973

-The Grand Am, coined by Pontiac with a name derived from two other cars in its lineup ("Grand" signifying "Grand Prix luxury" and "Am" for "Trans Am performance") was designed as America's answer to European luxury/sport sedans and available as a four-door Colonnade sedan or a two-door Colonnade coupe.
+The Grand Am, a name coined by Pontiac by combining the names of two other cars in its lineup – "Grand" from the luxurious "Grand Prix" and "Am" from the sporting "Trans Am" – was positioned as America's answer to European luxury/sport sedans and available as a four-door Colonnade sedan or a two-door Colonnade coupe.
 A total of 43,136 Grand Ams were built during the first year of production.

 The Grand Am could be had with a standard 2-bbl 400 cuin V8 engine with single exhaust producing 170 hp, an optional 4-bbl version of this engine with single exhaust producing 200 hp that was only available with a 4-speed manual transmission, an optional 4-bbl version of this engine with dual exhaust producing 230 hp, or an optional 4-bbl 455 cuin with dual exhaust 250 hp.
 The engine displacement, expressed in liters, was displayed on the bootlid in an effort to accentuate the car's supposedly European character.

 All engines were available with a Turbo-hydramatic 400 automatic transmission as standard equipment.
 A 4-speed manual transmission was available with the 400/4-bbl engine in 1973 and 1974, but this was not popular.

 The 1973 Pontiac Grand Am style had a unique flexible urethane front fascia center nose (known as the 'Endura' nose) that was squeezable and could return to its original shape following a minor collision along with the new energy-absorbing bumpers, a total of six grille openings with vertical bars, round front turn signals with a cross-hair design, horizontal rear taillights, and chrome rear bumper.
 Additionally, Grand Ams featured a Radial Tuned Suspension (RTS) as standard equipment that included radial-ply tires, Pliacell shock absorbers, and front and rear sway bars.
 The springs were advertised as being computer selected.
 The Grand Am was one of only three GM cars to have standard radial tires and appropriate suspension tuning in 1973, with the others being the Oldsmobile Cutlass Salon and Chevrolet Monte Carlo S.